Cutting fluid: Cooling

 Metal cutting generates heat due to friction and energy lost deforming the material.
 The surrounding air has low thermal conductivity (conducts heat poorly) meaning it is a poor coolant.
 Ambient air cooling is sometimes adequate for light cuts and low duty cycles typical of maintenance, repair and operations (MRO) or hobbyist work.
 Production work requires heavy cutting over long time periods and typically produces more heat than air cooling can remove.
 Rather than pausing production while the tool cools, using liquid coolant removes significantly more heat more rapidly, and can also speed cutting and reduce friction and tool wear.

 However, it is not just the tool which heats up but also the work surface.
 Excessive temperature in the tool or work surface can ruin the temper of both, soften either to the point of uselessness or failure, burn adjacent material, create unwanted thermal expansion or lead to unwanted chemical reactions such as oxidation.

-Regulating the heat created during machining processes is necessary to extend tool life, prevent the alteration of the workpieces heat treatment, and prevent warping of the piece.
+Regulating the heat created during machining processes is necessary to extend tool life, prevent the alteration of the workpiece's heat treatment, and prevent warping of the piece.
 The use of cutting fluids allows machinists to cut faster than they would be capable of if relying on surrounding air to cool the workpiece.

+Studies on alloyed structural steels used in power engineering have demonstrated that lubricating liquids may significantly modify chip formation mechanisms and the morphology of cutting products during turning operations.
+Further investigations have shown that technological modification of 38KhN3MFA rotor steel can alter its structural-phase state and affect chip morphology under variable machining conditions.